Alternatives 4 Children

-Focus on projects which significantly improve the chances of children living in difficult conditions in the following areas:
+Focus on projects, which significantly improve the chances of children living in difficult conditions in the following areas:

-- Hygiene & clean water
+• Hygiene & clean water

-- Housing and family support
+• Housing and family support

-- Transparency.
 We require our projects to be fully transparent on the allocation of our funding.
 The project’s manager needs to clarify objectives as well as short and long term goals.
 We expect them to communicate regularly through our monitoring reports and update us when any relevant event occurs.

-- Small scale.
 We will select small scale projects to ensure maximum added value and impact of our investment.
 This way we can set realistic goals for the projects we select and have a clear overview on how our funding is allocated.
 The growth of our funding will lead to diversification among several small projects.

 A4C Executive Directors (executive board)

 Role/responsibilities of executive directors: "het bestuur".
 They act as a go-between the Independent Advisory Board and the rest of the organization.
 They are the legal signatories and have financial responsibilities of the accounts.
 They may also be members of the management board but also responsible for the overall management of the charity and direction and ensure that the managers are following the correct strategic direction.
-They can be removed by the independant advisory board by unanimity for misconduct, misrepresentation and breach of ethical behaviour.
+They can be removed by the independent advisory board by unanimity for misconduct, misrepresentation and breach of ethical behaviour.

 Marc de Kloe

 Marc is a Managing Director at Adamas Asset Management, an Asian based alternative asset manager.
 He was previously responsible for the Global Alternatives and Funds team for ABN AMRO Private Banking.
 He has a background in law and asset management, with over 20 years of investment experience including business development, fund management, legal, due diligence, selection, structuring, investments and ultimately sales.
 Marc has an LLB in English and German Law, from the University of Kent, an LLM in European Business Law from the University of Amsterdam and an MBA from Vlerick Business School.
 Marc is Dutch and has lived in Germany, France, Belgium and Luxembourg before moving to The Netherlands in 2007.
 Marc is married and has one son.

 Independent Advisory Board

 The board’s role is to advise on our activities.
 Its role is to provide strategic guidance in the running of the charity and provide valuable contacts and insight to the organisation.
 It is not involved in the day to day business of the organization.
 The Advisory Board (excluding Remco Bleijs) has the power to remove executive directors or directors in the case of gross misconduct.
 We have an independent advisory board, which aims to meet at least twice a year.
 The board is made up of the following people: